lxndr-reset/spring-pastebin/README.md

 #### GetAllUsersMessages

 A GET request to `/message/get/all` retrieves all the messages of a user.
-Ensure that the requested users' email matches the authenticated user's email.
+Available only for registered users

 #### NewMessage

 A GET request to `/message/new/{content}/{stringDeletionDate}` creates a new message that auto-expire in validity based on the `stringDeletionDate` value.
 Throws `NoAvailableShortURLException` if there are no short URLs currently available.

+Also you can create a new messages with a from by GET request to `/message/new`
 #### EditMessageContent

 A GET request to `/message/edit/{value}/{content}` enables you to update an existing message's content based on its value.